robertmoro/7ColorEPaperPhotoFrame/README.md

 - Transform Tools >
 - Crop (Shift + C)
 - Use mouse and or size and position fields
-- Press Enter to apply the crop or Esc to leave the Crop menu
+- Select Enter to apply the crop or Esc to leave the Crop menu

 ### Dither
 Main menu / right click image and select